hphelion/docs.hpcloud.com/Sample Bock - API Specifications.md

 **Rate Limits**N/A**Quota Limits**N/A**Business Rules**None.

 #### 4.4.1.1 Get Version Info##### GET /v1.1/Lists the information about the current version of the API, like media types (json and xml), links to the public endpoint url, links to the WADL (if any), and links to the API documentation.**Request Data****URL Parameters**
-Required: None.

-Optional: None.
+None.

 **Data Parameters**

-Required:This call does not require a request body.
-Optional:
+This call does not require a request body.
-None.

 **Success Response****Status Code**200 - OK **Response Data**JSON